sergejsha/knot/README.md

 dependencies {
     implementation "de.halfbit:knot3:<version>"

-    // Becase Knot is not released for each and every RxJava version,
+    // Because Knot is not released for each and every RxJava version,
     // it is recommended you also explicitly depend on RxJava's latest
     // version for bug fixes and new features. implementation 'io.reactivex.rxjava3:rxjava:3.0.4'